jinxmirror13/bilbo-bagging-hybrid/models/lstm/README.md

 # Long Short-Term Memory (LSTM) Network

-Deep learning first addressed DGA detection with work by [Woodbridge et al.](https://arxiv.org/abs/1611.00791), an implementation of an LSTM used for nonspecific DGA analysis.
+Deep learning first addressed DGA detection with work by [Woodbridge, et al.](https://arxiv.org/abs/1611.00791), an implementation of an LSTM used for nonspecific DGA analysis.
 Their experiments show that their deep learning approach, an LSTM network, outperforms a character-level HMM and a random forest model that utilise features such as the entropy of character distribution.
 Their analysis and implementation led to a large success for identifying most DGA families; however, their LSTM did not score highly on `suppobox` or `matsnu`, dictionary DGA families.

 ## A bit about LSTMs